CUNYTechPrep/project-starter/_docs/local-postgresql.md

 ```

 > [!CAUTION]
-> the `?sslmode=disable` option should only be used for local development and should not be used in a deployed/production setting
+> the `?sslmode=disable` option should only be used for local development and _should NOT be used in a deployed/production setting_.
+For more info see the [SSL Mode documentation](https://www.postgresql.org/docs/14/libpq-ssl.html#LIBPQ-SSL-PROTECTION).